-As of December 31, 2020, our cash and cash equivalents were approximately \$8.17 million, and we had a working capital deficit of \$ million and an accumulated deficit of \$ million.
-On March 9, 2021, pursuant to the January 2021 SPA, we received \$9,000.
+As of December 31, 2020, our cash and cash equivalents and deposits were approximately \$8.17 million, and we had a working capital of \$5,875 thousand and an accumulated deficit of \$48,536 thousand.
+On March 9, 2021 and May 10, 2021 pursuant to the January 2021 SPA, we received \$9,000 thousand, and \$6,000 thousand, accordingly.
 We expect that our existing cash, cash equivalents and short-term deposits will be sufficient for the next 12 months of operation.
 We expect that we will require substantial additional capital to commercialize our ProSense system and to develop and commercialize our next generation single Probe and MultiSense systems.
 In addition, our operating plans may change as a result of many factors that may currently be unknown to us, and we may need to seek additional funds sooner than planned.
 Our future funding requirements will depend on many factors, including but not limited to:

-- the cost, timing and outcomes of regulatory review of ProSense system and any future products; - the costs of maintaining our own commercial-scale cGMP manufacturing facility, including costs related to obtaining and maintaining regulatory compliance, and/or engaging third-party manufacturers therefor; - the scope, progress, results and costs of product development, testing, manufacturing, preclinical development and, if applicable, clinical trials for any other products that we may develop or otherwise obtain in the future; - the cost of our future activities, including establishing sales, marketing and distribution capabilities for any products in any particular geography where we receive marketing approval for such products; - the terms and timing of any collaborative, licensing and other arrangements that we may establish; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - the level of revenue received from commercial sales of any product candidates for which we receive marketing approval.
+- the cost, timing and outcomes of regulatory review of ProSense system and any future products; - the costs of maintaining our own commercial-scale cGMP manufacturing facility, including costs related to obtaining and maintaining regulatory compliance, and/or engaging third-party manufacturers therefor; - the scope, progress, results and costs of product development, testing, manufacturing, preclinical development and, if applicable, clinical trials for any other products that we may develop or otherwise obtain in the future; - the cost of our future activities, including establishing sales, marketing and distribution capabilities for any products in any particular geography where we receive marketing approval for such products; - the terms and timing of any collaborative, licensing and other arrangements that we may establish; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - · the level of revenues received from commercial sales of any product candidates for which we receive marketing approval.